 Now is the time to carry out active energy management in the offices, from correcting passive consumption and peak consumption, to training staff in order to encourage more efficient and sustainable energy consumption.

 But, of course, without forgetting that monitoring and analysing will also help you control.
-DEXCell Energy Manager will support your control and automation system (BAS; BMS or SCADA).
+DEXMA Platform will support your control and automation system (BAS; BMS or SCADA).
 Maybe you thought that having an EMS was like having a BAS, but they are not the same.
 Maybe this infographic will help you to understand it better.

 Phase 3: Control Analytics (FDD) in Banking